plotto/epd565/README.md

 1. solder red usb cable onto 5v gpio
 1. i can't believe this is working, but it is
 1. wbmp.py is a python (tkinter) GUI for preparing images and pushing them to the pi over the USB to Serial Console Cable
+1. Screen.command can be dragged to your OSx dock as a shortcut for opening it

 Next Steps
 ==========